-Through a series of six monthly interactive learning sessions conducted between February and May 2021, Capital Link's Planning and Financing a Capital Project to Accommodate Integrated Care Learning Collaborative provides participants with guidance to successfully navigate the process of building or renovating facilities.
-Participants will receive practical direction and tools for planning, financing, and completing a capital project, as well as suggestions for organizational readiness, select financial and operational benchmarks, financial capacity, and how to begin planning for your capital project.
+Through a series of six monthly interactive learning sessions conducted between February and May 2022, Capital Link's Planning and Financing a Capital Project to Accommodate Integrated Care Learning Collaborative is designed to assist health centers that anticipate the need for a capital project during the next one to five years.
+The Learning Collaborative will provide practical direction and tools for planning, financing, and completing a capital project.
+The webinar series will also include suggestions for organizational readiness, select financial and operational benchmarks, financial capacity, and how to begin planning for your capital project.
 We will also be highlighting key planning considerations related to the Patient-Centered Medical Home model of team-based, integrated care.

 Design & Development - Assembling and Managing a Project Team

 Speakers: Adrienne Cooksey, Capital Link Project Consultant, with Cindy Barr, Capital Link Operations & Facilities Planner